Homeostatic Adaptation of Optimal Population Codes under Metabolic Stress: Related work

-Optimal coding models are often built on Fisher information (FI) \cite{wang2016efficient, ganguli2010implicit, ganguli2014efficient, manning2024transformations, wang2016metab}, which describes the local sensitivity of a population response around a stimulus value.
+Optimal coding models are often built on Fisher information (FI) \citep{wang2016efficient, ganguli2010implicit, ganguli2014efficient, manning2024transformations, wang2016metab}, which describes the local sensitivity of a population response around a stimulus value.
 One reason for this is that FI can be estimated more easily from measurements of tuning curves than entropy-based information metrics.
-Another is that FI optimization is closely related to standard coding objectives: maximizing $\log$ FI approximates mutual information maximization~\cite{brunel1998mutual,wei2016mutual}, while maximizing power functions of FI minimizes $L_p$ loss in the asymptotic limit \cite{wang2012optimal}.
+Another is that FI optimization is closely related to standard coding objectives: maximizing $\log$ FI approximates mutual information maximization~\citep{brunel1998mutual,wei2016mutual}, while maximizing power functions of FI minimizes $L_p$ loss in the asymptotic limit \citep{wang2012optimal}.
 Coding goals of particular interest here are the "infomax" (mutual information maximization, through $\log$ FI maximization) and "discrimax" (discriminability maximization, through $-FI^{-1}$ maximization, implying $L_2$ error minimization by the Cram\'er Rao bound) objectives.

 Optimal neuronal populations can be predicted directly from FI-based objectives, provided that significant simplifying assumptions are imposed on tuning curve shapes.
-For example, \cite{wei2015bayesian} assumes homogeneous tuning widths or amplitudes across the population.
-Usefully, Ganguli and Simoncelli \cite{ganguli2010implicit} introduced a tiling assumption that enables a more compact representation of population codes through two continuous functions: gain and density, denoted by $g(\cdot)$ and $d(\cdot)$, respectively.
-These functions are then used to modulate a base shape (e.g., Gaussian or sigmoid) to construct heterogeneous population codes.
-Wang et al. \cite{wang2012optimal} also adopt the tiling assumption, with a fixed gain function.
+For example, \citet{wei2015bayesian} assumes homogeneous tuning widths or amplitudes across the population.
+Usefully, \citet{ganguli2010implicit} introduced a tiling assumption that enables a more compact representation of population codes through two continuous functions: gain and density, denoted by $g(\cdot)$ and $d(\cdot)$, respectively.
+These functions are then used to modulate a base shape (e.g., Gaussian or sigmoid) to construct heterogeneous population codes. \citet{wang2012optimal} also adopt the tiling assumption, with a fixed gain function.